dlt-science/science-notes/blogs/POSupd/POSupd.md

 ## General Framework of PoS Modeling

-To clarify components that characterise the staking and reward of PoS protocols and develop an evaluation framework for better protocol design, an extensible framework of modeling (D)PoSs is introduced by Dr. Li.
+To clarify components that characterise the staking and reward of PoS protocols and develop an evaluation framework for better protocol design, an extensible framework of modelling (D)PoSs is introduced by Dr. Li.
 The framework process is split into three parts:

 1) Planning the total reward before the reward period;
-2) Designing the staking behaviors and the reward distribution during the reward period;
+2) Designing the staking behaviours and the reward distribution during the reward period;
 3) Measurement after prolonged operation.

 ## Use-case: Staking Model in Hedera